cobleg/MachineLearning/loss functions.md

 # Overview
 Given DLNNs rely on optimisation algorithms to fit parameters, it is necessary to define loss (aka cost) functions.

-One common loss function is
+One common loss function is the Squared Error Loss function:

 $$ J(w,b) = \frac{1}{2}\Sigma_{i=1}^{m}(f(_{w,b}(x^{(i)})-y^{(i)})^2 $$
 where